lkesteloot/unsong/unsong.md

 I swallowed the peyote before my better side could talk me out of it.

-<i>[If you like this story, please <a href="http://topwebfiction.com/vote.php?for=unsong">vote for it on topwebfiction</a>.
+<i>[open-bracket]If you like this story, please <a href="http://topwebfiction.com/vote.php?for=unsong">vote for it on topwebfiction</a>.
 Even if you voted for it on Wednesday, please vote again, since you can vote every day.
 After today I will put this message on the sidebar or something and not keep spamming you with it every update.]</i>